mattermost/docs/source/developer/webhooks-outgoing.rst

  - If the first word of a message matches one of the trigger words exactly, or
  - If the first word of a message starts with one of the trigger words.

 6 - Finally, set one or more callback URLs that HTTP POST requests will be sent to, and hit **Save**.
+If the URL is private, add it as a `trusted internal connection <https://about.mattermost.com/default-allow-internal-connections-settings-documentation/>`_.

 7 - On the next page, copy the **Token** value.
 This will be used in a later step.